shahwahed/SwitchConfigMaker/Readme.md

 <!-- Configuration EXAMPLES -->
 ## Configuration

-You need to edit two files to get your switch config :
+You need to edit three files to get your switch config :

 * [json/vlan.json] : vlan configuration
 * [json/switch_port_config.json] switch configuration
+* [jinja_templates/*] any template your use to change password and ssh key

 * vlan.json file :